 Mental Health Team Offers emergency response, mental health, case management, and support services to survivors of a disaster.

 ANN STORCK CENTER 954-584-8000 1790 SW 43rd Way Ft.
 Lauderdale, FL 33317 www.annstorckcenter.org

-Provides year-round residential programs for children and adults who are severely or multiply developmentally disabled and/or medically fragile.
-Offers a preschool with daily educational and therapeutic training for children with developmental disabilities and family support services including counseling, respite daycare, and parent education.
+Provides year-round residential programs for adults who are medically fragile and have severe or multiply developmental disabilities.
+Offers a preschool with daily educational and therapeutic training for children with developmental disabilities and family support services including counseling, respite day care and parent education.

 AUTISM SPEAKS 786-235-1165 5805 Blue Lagoon Drive #170 Miami, FL 33126 www.autismspeaks.org/south-florida